 Once the chicken feet have had adequate time to brine, drain them.
 Then add the ingredients for the braising liquid and the chicken feet to a large sauce pan.
 Bring to a boil, reduce heat, and simmer over medium-low heat for 2 hours.

 Drain, reserving the liquid for other uses.
 DON’T FORGET TO RESERVE THE BRAISING LIQUID!
 This stuff is like gold.

-The broken down collagen from the braised chicken feet add an extra depth to the broth, while the wine, anise and scallions add to the intense umami flavor.
-This broth is not to be destroyed!
-It would be amazing used in this Wonton Noodle Soup recipe.
-Do with it as you please, just don’t throw it away!
+Yes, yes yes!
+The broken down collagen from the braised chicken feet add an extra depth to the broth, while the wine, anise and scallions from this recipe add to the intense umami flavor.

 Heat pork fat in a skillet over medium heat.
 Substitute any kind of fat here; I just like pork fat.
-Coconut oil would also work well.
 Add the chicken feet and sauce ingredients.

 Stir fry to coat the braised chicken feet, cooking until the sauce has thickened to desired consistency, about 10 minutes.
 The sauce should evenly coat each chicken foot.